 The complex collection of challenges you face while taking care of a person with dementia will require you to employ both emotion-focused and problem-focused coping mechanisms.

 Feelings of anger, sadness and guilt have to be dealt with.
 You can't just stuff them down.
-Sometimes things get to be so difficult that what you really need is a support group to listen to you vent.
+Sometimes things get to be so difficult that what you really need is an Alzheimer's Support Group to listen to you vent.

 But, it's important to bear in mind that your ability to successfully deal with stress and prevent your emotions from boiling over can have a profound impact on the health and wellbeing of your loved one.